nocoo/infoviz/README.md

 A BarChart has a enumerable as horizontal field, and a value field as vertical field.

-Here is how to create a discrete BarChart.
+Here is how to create a BarChart.

 Demo: [Click Here](http://infoviz.org/index.html#barchart)